 CRS actively participates in the Roll Back Malaria partnership, both globally and regionally.
 At the country level, CRS participates in national fora to establish guidelines and standards for malaria treatment and prevention.
 CRS also engages with technical and financial partners such as the World Health Organization, USAID’s Presidential Malaria Initiative, UNICEF, and national research institutions at the country level to coordinate support to national malaria programs.

-CRS promotes the use of long-lasting insecticide-treated bed nets through both routine and mass distributions, indoor residual spraying, intermittent preventive therapy for pregnant women and seasonal malaria chemoprevention (SMC) in the Sahel region.
+CRS promotes the use of long-lasting insecticide-treated bed nets (LLINs) through both routine and mass distributions, indoor residual spraying, intermittent preventive therapy for pregnant women (IPTp) and seasonal malaria chemoprevention (SMC) in the Sahel region.

 CRS also has extensive experience conducting social behavior change communication at the household and community levels through a variety of channels such as participatory community programs, face-to-face discussions, working with influential and religious leaders, community festivals, local radio and television programs.